theforeman/forklift/README.md

 ### Adding Custom Boxes

-Sometimes you want to spin up the same box type (e.g. centos7-devel) from within the katello-deploy directory.
-While this can be added to the Vagrantfile directly, updates to the katello-deploy repository could wipe out your local changes.
+Sometimes you want to spin up the same box type (e.g. centos7-devel) from within the forklift directory.
+While this can be added to the Vagrantfile directly, updates to the forklift repository could wipe out your local changes.
 To help with this, you can define a custom box re-using the configuration within the Vagrantfile.
 To do so, create a `boxes.yaml` file.
 For example, to create a custom box on CentOS 7 with nightly and run the installers reset command:

 ```
 my-nightly-test: